 The basic step which must be taken in order to avoid improper session handling is to protect the session ID.
 The best way to do this is to invalidate session IDs on regular intervals and not disclosing them in the URL itself.
 Moreover, user authentication credentials should be encrypted properly.

-Above are only some of the threats you need to be aware of in 2018.
+Above are only some of the threats you need to be aware of.
 Other than these, you should also be on the lookout for botnets, inactive apps, and vulnerability posed by weak passwords.
 We are only as safe as we want to be.
 It is our responsibility to make sure that we do everything in our power to make sure that the integrity of our system is not compromised.